Survival Guides: Basic Survival Skills

 8. Special Forces Survival Guide – Chris McNab

-This book is not just about survival in the wild but also military-grade survival.
-Chris McNab teaches tactics used by elite forces, such as combat survival, evasion techniques, and skills of urban warfare.
+This book is about survival in the wild and military-grade survival.
+Chris McNab teaches tactics elite forces use, such as combat survival, evasion techniques, and urban warfare skills.

 9. Bushcraft 101 by Dave Canterbury

 If you enjoy wilderness survival, Dave Canterbury is probably your favorite.
-This field guide's keyword is self-reliance: it's an off-the-grid method of survival on the land using minimal gear.
+This field guide emphasizes self-reliance, an off-the-grid method of survival on the land using minimal gear.

-It includes a basic range from fire making to building shelter and hunting to the making of tools, all seen from the practical application.
+It includes a basic range from fire making to building shelters, hunting, and making tools, all seen from the practical application.

-Many refer to it as the survival bible for newbies to begin foundational survival skills and then move on to more complex applications.
+Many call it the survival bible, a place for newbies to learn foundational survival skills and move on to more complex applications.

 10. Wilderness Survival Guide – Gregory J. Davenport